Farizerz/hyprland-dots/README.md

  3. Check if the permission is now registered by opening `sudo -l` in the terminal

 If things are working correctly, you can now use the battery profile menu.

+## XWayland Apps
+If you are using native scale (1) for your monitor, skip this step.

+For xwayland apps that doesn't support scaling in wayland (Steam, Discord, etc), we need to disable the automatic scaling for the apps

+ 1. in hyprland.conf, add this into a new line

+    xwayland {
+        force_zero_scaling = true
+    }

+ 2. After that, we need to create a desktop shortcut for the app.
+ 3. Make the script executable (for example, scale-steam.sh in the ~/.config/scripts)
+ 4. Edit the shortcut file via `sudo nano ~/Desktop/steam.desktop`
+ 5. Change the Exec values to `Exec=/home/<yourusername>/scripts/scale-steam.sh`

+ You can make the scripts for the other xwayland apps, you just need to find the command for scaling the apps (scaling command between apps may vary).